-The executive in question - appointed by the Board of Directors on August 6, 2019, after hearing the opinion of the Board of Statutory Auditors - meets the professionalism requirements set forth in the Company's Articles of Association.
-For a description of the duties of the Executive in charge, please see the "Guidelines for the Internal Control and Risk Management System".
+The executive in question - appointed, as stated, by the board of directors on December 12, 2024, after hearing the opinion of the board of statutory auditors - meets the professionalism requirements set forth in the Company's Articles of Association and in the Regulation governing the Executive in charge of Sustainability Reporting.
+For a description of the duties of the Executive in charge of Sustainability Reporting, please see the "Guidelines for the Internal Control System on Sustainability Reporting".